Continuing Education Activity

-- Review interprofessional team strategies for improving care coordination and communication to advance use of succinylcholine where it is indicated and improve patient outcomes.
+- Review interprofessional team strategies for improving care coordination and communication to advance the use of succinylcholine where it is indicated and improve patient outcomes.

 Mechanism of Action

-A depolarizing neuromuscular blocking agent, succinylcholine adheres with post-synaptic cholinergic receptors of the motor endplate, inducing continuous disruption that results in transient fasciculations or involuntary muscle contractions, and subsequent skeletal muscle paralysis.
+A depolarizing neuromuscular blocking agent, succinylcholine adheres to post-synaptic cholinergic receptors of the motor endplate, inducing continuous disruption that results in transient fasciculations or involuntary muscle contractions and subsequent skeletal muscle paralysis.
 Following pharmacological onset, further neuromuscular transmittance across the neuromuscular junction is interrupted, given the medication dosage is sufficient and remains bound to the cholinergic receptor sites of the motor endplate.
 Depolarization of the postjunctional membrane deactivates sodium avenues resulting in inhibited responses to acetylcholine normally released.
 The mechanism of action is apparent within 60 seconds of intravenous administration and continues up to 360 seconds or 6 minutes.

 Succinylcholine's pharmacological and chemical composition makes it neuromuscular receptor site-specific.
 Thus succinylcholine is ineffective on the smooth and cardiac muscles of the body.
 Plasma pseudocholinesterase is responsible for the rapid hydrolyzation and metabolism of the drug in the bloodstream.
 A very minimal percentage of succinylcholine encompasses the neuromuscular motor endplates post-administration.
 Skeletal muscle paralysis will continue pending sufficient disassociation of succinylcholine from the acetylcholine neuromuscular receptor sites and consequential pseudocholinesterase hydrolyzation permitting baseline neuromuscular receptor function and thus normal motor endplate activity.

 Succinylcholine doses require calculation following a thorough patient assessment and evaluation.
 Dosing is patient-specific and calculated based on current total body weight in conjunction with the overall physical condition; calculations hold even in obese and obstetrical patients.
 The FDA-approved intravenous dose for rapid sequence intubation is 1.5 mg/kg.
-However, if estimating the dose higher succinylcholine dosing for rapid sequence intubation is far better than underdosing.
-A reasonably higher dose of the drug produces the same paralysis as an appropriate weight-based dose with little to no known dose associated with increased risk for the patient.
+However, if estimating the dose higher, succinylcholine dosing for rapid sequence intubation is far better than underdosing.
+A reasonably higher dose of the drug produces the same paralysis as an appropriate weight-based dose with little to no known dose associated increased risk for the patient.

 A deficient dose of succinylcholine can result in inadequate paralysis, thus creating unforeseen challenges while attempting to perform intubation or other procedures in which the depolarizing neuromuscular blockade is utilized.
 Intravenous injection is the most common form of administration.
 However, it can be safely administered intramuscularly or via continuous intravenous infusion in surgical cases of prolonged duration.
 Special precautions should be taken in conjunction with the use of a peripheral nerve stimulator when administering a continuous infusion of succinylcholine to avoid toxicity or overdose.
 Succinylcholine administration should never take place without assuring adequate sedation before administration.

 Hyperkalemia is the most common adverse effect of succinylcholine administration, attributed to the drug's stimulatory effect on skeletal muscles.
-Serum potassium levels may increase as much as 0.5 mEq/L, which is clinically insignificant unless predisposition to hyperkalemia exists as a result of disease pathophysiology that induces upregulation of postjunctional acetylcholine receptors.
+Serum potassium levels may increase as much as 0.5 mEq/L, which is clinically insignificant unless a predisposition to hyperkalemia exists as a result of disease pathophysiology that induces upregulation of postjunctional acetylcholine receptors.
 If such disease pathology is present, succinylcholine use is contraindicated.
 If hyperkalemia is sufficient to create electrocardiography changes, clinicians should avoid using succinylcholine in such circumstances.
-Special consideration is also necessary for those who have chronically elevated potassium levels, such as renal failure patients, to not induce acute on chronic hyperkalemia.
-Succinylcholine should be avoided in patients with a significant burn or traumatic injuries that are 24 to 72 hours post-injury due to the high probability of acute hyperkalemia that may become exacerbated as a result.
+Special consideration is also necessary for those with chronically elevated potassium levels, such as renal failure patients, to not induce acute on chronic hyperkalemia.
+Succinylcholine should be avoided in patients with significant burns or traumatic injuries that are 24 to 72 hours post-injury due to the high probability of acute hyperkalemia that may become exacerbated as a result.
 Marked and/or untreated hyperkalemia may result in dysrhythmias or even death.

 Masseter muscle spasms, otherwise known as trismus, may follow the administration of succinylcholine in a small percentage of the population and can be an isolated adverse effect, or rarely, seen in conjunction with malignant hyperthermia.
 The presence of hyperthermia, trismus, and metabolic derangements consequent to succinylcholine administration should precipitate a differential diagnosis and interventional plan appropriate for malignant hyperthermia.
-If trismus occurs subsequent to succinylcholine administration, an appropriate dose of non-depolarizing neuromuscular blocking agents such as rocuronium or vecuronium should be administered and have proven to be highly effective in such circumstances.
+If trismus occurs subsequent to succinylcholine administration, an appropriate dose of non-depolarizing neuromuscular blocking agents such as rocuronium or vecuronium should be administered and have proven highly effective in such circumstances.

-Bradycardia may manifest following succinylcholine administration in a select population, especially pediatrics, as a result of the nicotinic activation that manifests as muscarinic stimulation and lower heart rate.
-Pre-treatment with an age-appropriate dose of atropine has shown to be beneficial in preventing or minimalizing bradycardia that may occur as a result of succinylcholine administration.
+Bradycardia may manifest following succinylcholine administration in a select population, especially children, as a result of the nicotinic activation that manifests as muscarinic stimulation and lower heart rate.
+Pretreatment with an age-appropriate dose of atropine has shown to be beneficial in preventing or minimalizing bradycardia that may occur as a result of succinylcholine administration.
 Bradycardia may also occur in patients that require a continuous infusion of the depolarizing neuromuscular blocking agent and is also correctable with atropine in such situations.